-First and foremost the employer, but if the employee and the employer agree to let the employee use his/her own car, the employer must pay SEK 30.00 per 10 km, + SEK 1 per 10 km for each passenger.
+First and foremost the employer, but if the employee and the employer agree to let the employee use his/her own car, the employer must pay SEK 37.00 per 10 km.

-In addition travel time compensation should be paid for travel outside normal office hours with SEK 9.25 per each initiated 10 km further than 60 km.
+In addition travel time compensation should be paid for travel outside normal office hours with SEK 9.85 per each initiated 10 km further than 60 km.
 (Shorter travel than 60 km/per day is not eligible for extra compensation)